bobthecat/ngs_practical/readme.md

 **5.1) The following command generate the peaks for a stringency of 1e-9.**

+These are the command you have to run to call peaks.
+However, in this practical the control data are not the full dataset so the following commands will not produce correct bed files.

 	macs2 callpeak -t sample/sample.BED -c control/control.BED -g mm -n results_p1e-9 -f BED -p 1e-9 --nomodel --shiftsize=100

 **5.2) You can repeat the previous command to generate different peak at other stringency.
 For example 1e-7, 1e-5 and 1e-3**